sazedas/191-Sazeda-Sultana/basic-commits/README.md

 Added

 What does git status look like now?
+README.md is yet to commited

 Change the file again
+Changed

 Make a commit
+Commited

 What does the status look like now?
 The log?
+Atatus shows that README.md is yet to be commited.
+Log shows ist of all commits

 Commit the newest change
+Commited